tardate/LittleArduinoProjects/Equipment/DPS3005BenchPowerSupply/README.md

 ## Notes

 The DPS3005 is one of a range of popular DC power supply modules; this one is designed for up to 32V/5A DC output.
-It is DC powered.

 For this project, I am mounting the DPS3005 in a project case, and adding mains AC power supply.

 ## DPS3005